+'''

-''' // Form creation in a React component's getInitialState() var form = new ContactForm() // Validation in an onSubmit event handler, where the form's fields were // rendered intio a <form ref="form"> in the component's render() var isValid = this.state.form.validate(this.refs.form) '''
+// Form creation in a React component's getInitialState()

+var form = new ContactForm()

+// Validation in an onSubmit event handler

+var isValid = this.state.form.validate()

+'''

-3.3.3 Dynamic initial values
+3.5.3 Dynamic initial values

 Use form.initial to declare the initial value of form fields at runtime.
 For example, you might want to fill in a username field with the username of the current session.